invisibleroads/invisibleroads-tutorials/life-reminders-list.rst

 the next step
 -------------
 | 3/1/2013
-| For each goal, decide on the next step.
+| For each goal, decide the next step.

 lifetime value of a product